Binsabbar/oracle-cloud-terraform/modules/object-storage/README.md

 # Object Storage

 Create Object Storage buckets and output list of urls for all buckets.
-This module is self documented, check `variables.tf`
+This module is self documented, check `variables.tf`.
+The example below uses object lifecycle rules for `DELETE`, `INFREQUENT_ACCESS`, `ARCHIVE` and `ABORT`.

 # Example
 ```h